 Students are allowed to bring cars on campus.
 Every car must be registered with the Security Office to obtain a proper parking permit.
 Students can sign up for a parking permit, at no additional cost, when they register for classes.
 There are many stores and other amenities within easy walking distance of the campus, and a College shuttle provides transportation to locations on campus.

 Are tutors available?

-Tutors are available through our Learning Resources Center.
+Tutors are available through our Academic Success Center.
 Faculty or peer tutor’s can help your child with an assignment, editing a paper, math tutoring, and other

 What forms do I need to apply for financial aid?